-Case study: the solar thermal installations are presented along with produced energy and associated avoided carbon emissions.
-It has been shown that an installation of $1200 \text{ m}^2$ of solar thermal in Milan can produce $836 \text{ MWh}{th}$ of thermal energy.
-It's an uncredible result compared to other Italian cities such as Naples or Rome.
-In Milan, the solar thermal would show better performance due to the contemporary strong commitment at European level for district heating infrastructures which will benefit from solar thermal zero carbon heating supply [1].
+Solar thermal panels can contribute to reach the European energy targets for 2030 and 2050.
+Case study: it has been shown that an installation of 1200 m of solar thermal in Milan can produce 836 MWhth of thermal energy.
+It's a significant result compared to other Italian cities, such as Naples or Rome.
+The reason of the better efficiency is related to the use of district heating [1].